Maritime transport of goods - quarterly data

 From Statistics Explained

-The article contains data for the 2nd quarter of 2012 and a first estimate for the 3rd quarter of 2012.
-The next update is provisionally scheduled for July 2013.
-Please note that the quarterly port activity figures are provisional and subject to revision.
+The article contains data for the 4th quarter of 2013 and a first estimate for the 1st quarter of 2014.
+The next update is provisionally scheduled for January 2015.
+Please note that quarterly port activity figures are provisional and subject to revision.

 Main statistical findings